jessepav/libgdx-wiki-old/Admob-in-libgdx.md

 Now we have a Layout, and two Views.
 All that's left is to add both the Views to the Layout, and then tell Android to use the Layout as the thing to display for the Activity.

-Views get stacked in the sequence in which you add them, so make sure you add the libgdx View first, since you want that under the AdMob View.
-If you do the reverse, the full-screen libgdx View will hide the AdMob View, and you'll be left wondering why your ads aren't showing up.
+Views get stacked in the sequence in which you add them, so make sure you add the libGDX View first, since you want that under the AdMob View.
+If you do the reverse, the full-screen libGDX View will hide the AdMob View, and you'll be left wondering why your ads aren't showing up.

-Add the libgdx View.
-You can use the simpler form of `addView()`, because the libgdx View is full-screen, so there's no positioning information needed.
+Add the libGDX View.
+You can use the simpler form of `addView()`, because the libGDX View is full-screen, so there's no positioning information needed.

 ```java
         layout.addView(gameView);